 I’m not saying this is the ultimate solution to falling asleep (although I’ll admit I occasionally still use it when I’m homesick).
 But I know how hard it can be to struggle with rest when you’re stressed, anxious, or worried what tomorrow will bring for you.

 So, when you just can’t seem to turn off, it’s always best to have a back-up strategy—and I’ve got 19 options for you to try right now (unless you’re reading this at the office, in that case, do not try to fall asleep).

 1. Think Positive

-It’s that easy—according to science, ridding your mind of those negative thoughts (“It’s so late, I’ll never get to sleep at this rate,” “I’m going to be so tired tomorrow at work,” “This stinks”) calms you down and makes you more likely to fall asleep.
+It’s that easy—science says ridding your mind of those negative thoughts (“It’s so late, I’ll never get to sleep at this rate,” “I’m going to be so tired tomorrow at work,” “This stinks”) calms you down and makes you more likely to fall asleep.

 2. Pick One Thing to Focus On

 You know how they always say to try counting sheep?
 Well, focusing on something specific (like filling a treasure chest) could be just what you need to get sleepy.
 Choose to focus on your breath, or repeat a calming mantra over in your head—as long as it’s not “I can’t sleep,” because see above.